SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 Button or Widget Functionality:

+1. Important buttons for running and advanced mesh!
+Do not skip over these buttons as they are necessary for running an advanced mesh.
-1. Select SETUP in order to read the face names associated with the model and display them in the menu buttons.
+	* SETUP: Select in order to read the face names associated with the model and display them in the menu buttons.
 In order to use boundary layer meshing or local mesh refinement, this button must be pressed first!
-Save Options saves a file with these specified advanced parameters for later.
+	* SAVE OPTIONS: Apply the specified parameters in the macro to the current mesh.
+Must press this before running the advanced mesh!
 2. Select Mesh Parameters for local mesh refinement
 	* Type: Select absolute or relative
 		- Absolute - is used to specify a number based on the dimensions of the model.